crums-io/skipledger/docs/mrsl_manual.md

       1380      chinook-state-1380.mrsl          (LHS)  b208dc..f7ae48
       1230      chinook-778-777-776-775-.mrsl           7fc6df..ffeea0

-In the example above, any row in the left hand side (LHS) morsel `chinook-778-777-776-775-.mrsl` numbered less than 1224 is still verifiable from the morsel `chinook-state-1380.mrsl` with the higher row number (1380).
-If the LHS has source rows numbered less than 1224, then 2 morsels are [mergeable](#merge).
+In the example above, any row in the right hand side (*not* the LHS) morsel `chinook-778-777-776-775-.mrsl` numbered less than 1224 is still verifiable from the morsel `chinook-state-1380.mrsl` with the higher row number (1380).
+If it has source rows numbered less than 1224, then 2 morsels are [mergeable](#merge).

 #### IMPORTANT NOTE

-Verifying that morsels agree this way *does not automatically guarantee the provenance* of (who's ledger) the historical ledger they collectively represent.
+Verifying that morsels agree this way *does not automatically guarantee the provenance* of the historical ledger (who's ledger?) they collectively represent.
 The mechanics of verifying morsels is much the same as, say, verifying a download against it's "published" SHA-256 hash: the "provenance" of the download is dependent on <em>where</em> (e.g. the web site of record) that SHA-256 hash was published.